kevinmershon/pynia/README.md

 [Click here for the annotated version](/screenshots/pynia-http-annotated.png).
 The HTML5 interface has the same histogram as the pyglet version at top, but the other two images are different.
 The bottom left has a distorted hexagon I have nicknamed the Brain Shape, where the distortion to each vertex is determined by a specific BrainFinger.
 The hexagon is bluer when all frequencies are low, redder when beta frequencies are high, and greener when alpha frequencies are high.
 The bottom right is a historical graph of all six BrainFinger values, instead of a single compiled waveform.

 #### running it
+1. Start `redis`
-1. You will need to install CoffeeScript, have `coffee` on your path, and run `batch/coffee-compile.sh`.
+2. You will need to install CoffeeScript, have `coffee` on your path, and run `batch/coffee-compile.sh`.
 Alternatively, you can use [Coffee2JS](http://js2coffee.org/#coffee2js) to convert `/src/coffee/index.coffee` and save the output to `static/js/index.js`.
-2. Once you have compiled the CoffeeScript code, run `python http.py` and visit `http://localhost:8080`.
+3. Once you have compiled the CoffeeScript code, run `python http.py` and visit `http://localhost:8080`.

 # Troubleshooting
 #### Versions